-Since his induction into the Hall of Fame Rooney has done what he asked others to do, protect the NFL.
+After his induction into the Hall of Fame Rooney did what he asked others to do, protect the NFL.
 He created the Rooney Rule in 2003, which required NFL teams to interview a minority candidate for head coaching and senior football operation jobs.

 Rooney also served as the United States Ambassador to Ireland.